Skip to main contentOverview

 Let’s explore each step in detail:

-- Authentication TypeAuth first verifies the authentication of the request.
+TypeAuth first verifies the authentication of the request.
 This can be done using either:

 - TypeAuth token